dayton-outar/glif/algos/js/codility/fibonacci/FIBFROG.md

 - 0 represents a position without a leaf;
 - 1 represents a position containing a leaf.

-The goal is to count the minimum number of jumps in which the frog can get to the other side of the river (from position −1 to position N).
-The frog can jump between positions −1 and N (the banks of the river) and every position containing a leaf.
+The goal is to count the minimum number of jumps in which the frog can get to the other side of the river (from position −1 to position $N$).
+The frog can jump between positions −1 and $N$ (the banks of the river) and every position containing a leaf.

 For example, consider array A such that: